A11 road (England)

 The A11 is a major trunk road in England.
-It runs roughly north east from London to Norwich, Norfolk, although after the M11 opened in the 1970s and then the A12 extension in 1999, a lengthy section has been downgraded between the suburbs of east London and the north-west corner of the county of Essex.
+It originally ran roughly north east from London to Norwich, Norfolk.
+It now consists of a short section in Inner London and a much longer section in Cambridgeshire, Suffolk and Norfolk.
+The lengthy section between these was renumbered as a result of the opening of the M11 in the 1970s and then the A12 extension in 1999.

 It also multiplexes/overlaps with the A14 on the Newmarket bypass.

 Route

 City of London

 All this part has been declassified and is now a minor road.
 Thus the A11 now starts at Aldgate, just inside the eastern boundary of the City of London.
 The first stretch is Whitechapel High Street, east of the junction with Mansell Street.
-In a complex reworking of the roads since the days of the Aldgate gyratory system, it is two-way, but the east-bound section is part of the ring-road that retained a one-way system south of this junction, but the west-bound section is for local access and you have to U-turn to avoid entering the congestion charging zone.
+In a complex reworking of the roads since the days of the Aldgate gyratory system, it is two-way, but the east-bound section is part of the ring-road that retained a one-way system south of this junction, but the westbound section is for local access and motorists have to U-turn to avoid entering the congestion charging zone.

 Tower Hamlets

-East of Aldgate station, the A11 enters the London Borough of Tower Hamlets and the East End of London.
-It becomes Whitechapel High Street (containing Aldgate East Underground station), again part of the Aldgate one-way system.
+East of Aldgate station, the A11 enters the London Borough of Tower Hamlets, it becomes Whitechapel High Street (containing Aldgate East Underground station), again part of the Aldgate one-way system.
 The A11 passes through Whitechapel, past Whitechapel station and the Royal London Hospital.

-It becomes Mile End Road at the eastern end of Whitechapel Road, at Mile End Gate, the former toll gate for the turnpike, passing The Genesis Cinema, passing Stepney Green Underground station, with Stepney to the south, and then Mile End Underground station.
-Next, it becomes Bow Road, passing Bow Road Underground station and Bow Church DLR station.
+It becomes Mile End Road at the eastern end of Whitechapel Road, at Mile End Gate, the former toll gate for the turnpike.
+It passes Stepney Green Underground station, with Stepney to the south, and continues through Mile End, passing the Mile End Underground station.
+Next, as it continues through Bow, it becomes Bow Road, passing Bow Road Underground station and Bow Church DLR station.

 There is a dual carriageway flyover over the Bow Interchange roundabout, a junction with the A12.
-However, at the end of the flyover, the A11 crosses into the London Borough of Newham and becomes a western extension to the A118.
-Following the opening of the A12 extension in 1999, the A11 was re-numbered to make it seem a less important road and encourage traffic to use the new dual carriageway between there and Leytonstone.
-This is the western limit of the downgraded section.
+However at the end of the flyover, as the road crosses into the London Borough of Newham, the A11 designation disappears and it instead becomes the A118.
+This renumbering followed the opening of the A12 extension in 1999, to make the former A11 seem a less important road and encourage traffic to use the new dual carriageway between there and Leytonstone.